Search

 Companies don't pick AI coding problems at random.
 The reason you see the same kinds of problems over and over is deliberate: they're challenging enough to allow for multiple paths and non-obvious solutions, but not so complicated that they can't fit in a 45-minute interview.
 You're less likely to encounter problems focused on simple leetcode easy/medium, in part because AI squashes them immediately and there's nothing interesting to cover.

-That constraint shapes everything.
+This is actually helpful in anticipating what the interview is going to cover.
 The problems that survive the AI filter tend to cluster around a handful of algorithmic patterns, things like dependency resolution, constraint satisfaction, and graph traversal.
 These problems require you to think about which approach to use before you prompt.
 AI can implement topological sort just fine, but it can't look at a vague feature request and decide that topological sort is what's needed.
 That's your job.

 The patterns